Generic Name: midazolam (injection)

 - if you regularly take any medication.

-Midazolam can cause birth defects in an unborn baby, and generally should not be used during pregnancy.
+Midazolam may harm an unborn baby, and generally should not be used during pregnancy.

 Sedatives used during surgery may affect brain development in a child under 3, or an unborn baby whose mother receives this medicine during late pregnancy.
 These effects may be more likely when a sedative is used for 3 hours or longer, or used for repeated procedures.
 Effects on brain development could cause learning or behavior problems later in life.